San Antonio Dangerous Drugs Lawyer

 If You Were Injured by a Dangerous Drug, Contact a Skilled San Antonio Dangerous Drugs Attorney Today

 If you suffered the side effects of a dangerous drug, you know how overwhelming that is.
-At The Law Offices of George Salinas, we’ve helped many clients in your situation their obtain rightful compensation after suffering the ill effects of a dangerous drug.
+At George Salinas Injury Lawyers, we’ve helped many clients in your situation their obtain rightful compensation after suffering the ill effects of a dangerous drug.
 We understand how these injuries can devastate you, and we’re here to help.
-Please contact or call us at (210) 225-0909 to schedule an appointment today.
+Please contact or call us at 210-225-0909 to schedule an appointment today.

 Review: 5/5 ★ ★ ★ ★ ★